jiag/Getting_and_Cleaning_Data_Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-## What you c
+## Files in this repo
-CodeBook.md: explain how the analysis is performed Readme.md: this file, describing how to use files in the repo run_analysis.R: R script contains code to create a tidy data set
+- CodeBook.md: explain how the analysis is performed
+- Readme.md: this file, describing how to use files in the repo
+- run_analysis.R: R script contains code to create a tidy data set

 ## How to create the required tidy data set
 - Create a empty folder called ```project``` and download the data from provided URL.
 Put the  ```UCI HAR Dataset``` folder into the ```project``` folder